Things To Do in Southern California With Kids

-My kids and I were able to visit the Medieval Times Dinner & Tournament a few years ago while in the Buena Park area (you can read about our entire Medieval Times experience here).
+I’ve visited the Medieval Times Dinner & Tournament several times while in the Buena Park area (you can read about taking kids to the Medieval Times experience here).
 In a nutshell, this attraction is well worth the cost!
 Exploring the castle grounds during the pre-show is fun.
 The meal is hands-on delicious.
-And the show is really top notch entertainment!
+And the show is really top notch entertainment.

 Farrell’s isn’t just a restaurant, it’s a lot of fun!
 Yes, they have burgers, salads and sandwiches.
 But save room for dessert because there are shakes, build-your-own sundaes and a candy shop with old-fashioned favorites.